El Duke, the Colombian rapper whose death inspired Miguel Romano

 I'd hope that we live in a world where this kind of clothing isn’t necessary, but unfortunately I do feel like there is a need for it.
 The amount of crime that has been happening in Latin America and in Colombia in particular is on the decline.
 However, the murder rate is still high, and our goal is to make people safe, and also look stylish, and have a great line of clothing that is stylish and beautiful.
 And believe me, as much as I think that this is an innovative great idea, I really do hope for the day when it's really not necessary.

-So there’s two different lines of armoured clothing.
+So there’s two different lines of armored clothing.
 One is our blade resistant line, which is available now.
 The anti-ballistic line is in production and will be ready by October.
 What makes this clothing innovative is that it’s using state of the art material that's lightweight and comfortable.
 So it’s not too heavy.
 It’s very flexible.
 It feels nice.
-It’s made up of 80 percent ultra-lightweight polyurethane fibres.
+It’s made up of 80 percent ultra-lightweight polyurethane fibers.
 What that means in layman’s terms is it's 80 percent plastic.
 But the other 20 percent is a type of polyester.
 So the way the materials weave together, it has a very lightweight feel.
 It breathes easily.
 It’s flexible.
 This kind of material is innovative and hasn’t been involved in the marketplace until now.

 So someone could literally come up to me in one of these shirts, stab me and I'd be totally OK?

 It’s been tested against the highest standards in the industry right now.
-It’s been rated at ISO 13997:1999, which is Blade Cut Resistance Level 5 – the highest level.
+It’s been rated at ISO 13997:1999, which is Blade Cut Resistance Level 5—the highest level.
 If you were walking on the street and you were slashed it would be very unlikely that it would penetrate.
 [But] we can never say never, because there’s all kinds of innovative weapons out there.
-I mean, since medieval times someone comes up with a type of armour, another person comes up with a weapon and the means to overcome it, right?
+I mean, since medieval times someone comes up with a type of armor, another person comes up with a weapon and the means to overcome it, right?
 So there is this sort of evolving cycle, which continues to exist.
 But we're very confident against slash attacks.
 Stab attacks are a little more difficult, but also we're confident that it leaves you in a better position than if you had cotton clothing, for example.

 So what would I feel if someone slashed me in one of your shirts?